-Remember, Amazon customers don’t just expect cheap or free shipping—they also expect it to arrive faster than you thought was humanly possible.
+Remember, Amazon customers don’t just expect cheap or free shipping — thanks to Amazon Prime, they also expect their packages to arrive faster than you thought was humanly possible.

-Something many sellers don’t realize is that Seller Feedback is far different than Product Feedback.
+The Amazon Seller Feedback system was created so that Amazon customers can see other buyers’ experiences with different sellers — and use them to make a decision on which seller to purchase from.
+Many sellers don’t realize that Seller Feedback is far different than Product Feedback.
 Customers will often mistakenly leave product reviews on Seller Feedback pages, which can be especially damaging if you’re seeing a lot of negative reviews.

-Additionally, if it’s an FBA product and someone leaves a seller rating that’s negative about packaging— which is Amazon’s responsibility, in that case—you can start a case and Amazon will remove it.
+Additionally, if it’s an FBA product and someone leaves a seller rating that’s negative about packaging or shipping — which is Amazon’s responsibility, in that case — you can start a case and Amazon will remove it.

 Example of product ratings being placed incorrectly on the Seller’s Profile